pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from_kubernetes.md

 ---
-title: "From Kubernetes YAML or Helm Charts"
+title: "Kubernetes YAML or Helm Charts"
 meta_desc: Migrate your existing Kubernetes YAML or Helm Charts and/or coexist with existing templates.
 menu:
   usingpulumi: